Updated on 02/06/2026

 7. What does Anne write in her first essay?

 Ans.
 In her first essay Anne justifies her habit of talking.
 She writes that talking is a student’s trait.
 She would do her best to keep talking under control.
-She writes that her mother also talked much.
+She writes that her mother also talked a lot.
 She thinks that she had inherited this trait from her mother.

 8. Why was Anne in tears, when she left the Montessori School?